doriansmiley/lotusJS/example/README.md

 function saves the output as a local file, but you could easily publish to S3.

 **IMPORTANT:** The SSR function is just a sample not a framework!
-If you want a framework for SSR I recommend Next.js.
-Lotus is a designed to be a lightweight alternative to full featured frameworks.
+If you want a framework for SSR and static websites I recommend Next.js or Gatsby.
+Lotus is a designed to bea lightweight alternative to full featured frameworks.
 We expect developers to create a lot of their own code.
 Please keep this in mind.